sxiii/bank-of-ideas/software/meta-password-control.md

 configure the look and feel of "an error", while AUTH went okay - you just need to press in specific place of the page or navigate specific URL.
 12) Skill proof feature.
 This can be made as a mini-game, in which user has to achieve some specific score (say: 1000).
 Minigame should be hard enough for newcomers to achieve this score.
+13) CryptoPayAuth and FiatPayAuth: you can set-up a specific wallet that needs to receive specific amount of money to log you in.
+Example: you need to send 0.01234 ETH to Your_Secret_wallet.
+System monitors transactions and when the money arrives, this step is done.
+The amount that needs to be transferred can be: generated at login randomly but in limits (ex: from 0.000001 eth to 0.009999 eth), fixed by you and visible while logging in, fixed by you and invisible while logging in.
+Instead of ETH, we might have any Crypto, or even Fiat if the service you want to use has API.
+Amounts are usually transferred between your own wallets (so you pay 0 or only network/transfer comissions), but you can also set a donation into a "MetaPass system login" wallet instead.
+NOTE: This step might slown down log-in dramatically.
 *) Additional "auth factors" can be proposed and added by users via GitLab/Github etc.

 * Each auth factor can have text, audio, video, or everything both as hints or misleads/distractions.